Executive Team

 Commander Brent Kimbriel

-Sherrifs-Officers-9-16-21_-123.jpg Commander Brent Kimbriel began his law enforcement career in 2010.
+Sherrifs-Officers-9-16-21_-123.jpgBrent Kimbriel is a Commander with YCSO.
+He began his law enforcement career in 2010.
 During Brent’s employment at the Yavapai County Sheriff’s Office, he has been assigned to Patrol, Search & Rescue and S.W.A.T.
 His assignment to these duties has been as a front-line Operator, supervising Sergeant, and commanding Lieutenant.
 He is now assigned as Detention Services Division Commander managing all operations for detention in Yavapai County.

-Commander Brent Kimbriel has managed numerous Search & Rescue operations and S.W.A.T operations conducted within Yavapai County.
+Commander Kimbriel has managed numerous Search & Rescue operations and S.W.A.T operations conducted within Yavapai County.
 He received the Yavapai County Sheriff’s Office Medal of Merit for a hostage rescue intervention at a home with active gunfire during a patrol shift.
 He is committed to public safety with his Yavapai County Sheriff’s Office role in Law Enforcement Services Division and Detention Services Division.

 Captain Richard Martin